paolobang/Real-Time-Bus-Tracker/README.md

 This is is part of Professional Certificate in Coding: Full Stack Development with MERN by MIT.
-This project uses Javascript, CSS, HTML and is a web page with two eyes that follow your mouse movement.
-As you hover your mouse over the screen the two balls elements inside the oval elements follow the mouse cursor, simulating the effect of being followed by a person's eyes.
+This project uses Javascript, CSS, HTML and MapBox Web Services API.
+The app shows the real time bus tracker in the city of Boston.
+The marker moves along the streets as the bus would.
+Also show some relevant information such as a Bus Number, their coordinates and last time location.

 <p align="right">(<a href="#top">back to top</a>)</p>